yoavf/RTL-Tester/readme.txt

 Contributors: automattic, yoavf
 Tags: RTL, testing
 Requires at least: 3.1
-Stable tag: 1.0.3
+Stable tag: 1.0.4
-Tested up to: 3.5.1
+Tested up to: 4.0

 Test your themes and plugins in RTL mode.

 == Description ==

 This plugin adds a button to the admin bar that allow super admins to switch the text direction of the site.
 It can be used to test WordPress themes and plugins with Right To Left (RTL) text direction.

 == Installation ==

 Upload, Activate

 == Changelog ==

+= 1.0.5 =
+- Make sure we set the direction the wp_styles object if it already exist.
+- Enable header translation (props GaryJones);

+= 1.0.4 =
+Bug fix

 = 1.0.3 =
 Prevent a notice when no direction has been set.